dlovans/dlovandev/public/js/components/ds-lang/README.md

 ### `lang-language`
 The `lang-language` represents the relative path of SVG file source (public/img).
 String attribute.
 Required.

-### `lang-height`
+### `div-dimensions`
-The `lang-height` represents the height, in pixels, of the SVG div wrapper.
+The `div-dimensions` represents the width and height, in pixels, of the SVG div wrapper.
 String attibute.
 Optional, defaults to 50.

-### `lang-width`
+### `svg-dimensions`
-The `lang-width` represents the width, in pixels, of the SVG div wrapper.
+The `svg-dimensions` represents the width and height, in pixels, of the SVG.
 String attibute.
 Optional, defaults to 50.

+### `bg-color`
+The `bg-color` represents the background color of the child div wrapper.
+String attibute.
+Optional, defaults to '#36454f'.

 ## Example